 Communication

-Although it may be difficult to communicate with your child during their teenage years, it is important that you communicate with your child’s other parent during this time.
+Although it may be difficult to communicate with your child during their teenage years, you must communicate with your child’s other parent during this time.
 Even if you are divorced, you still need to be on the same page about family rules.
 Teenagers are easily distracted, and having cohesive rules and expectations at both homes can help your child stay on track.

 Talk to your child’s other parent about topics like: